MicrosoftDocs/SupportArticles-docs/support/azure/azure-container-registry/troubleshoot-push-error-operation-disallowed-timeout.md

 > `The operation is disallowed on this registry, repository or image.
 View troubleshooting steps at https://aka.ms/acr/faq/#why-does-my-pull-or-push-request-fail-with-disallowed-operation`

-### Solution: Make sure the repository or image is not locked
+### Solution 1: Make sure the repository or image is not locked

 This issue might be caused by the write operation being disabled for repositories or images.
 This state denies the delete and push operations.
 Azure Container Registry allows you to set the `changeableAttributes` attribute to avoid accidental deletion, or a write or read operation over a repository or a container image.